 Get Your Heart Pumping and Defy Aging One of the most important ways to defy aging is to focus on your heart health.
 Heart disease will kill one out of every three Americans.
 According to the American Heart Association, over 60 million Americans currently suffer from some form of cardiovascular disease, including high blood pressure, … Continue reading Get Your Heart Pumping and Defy Aging

 How do depression medications help?
+Depression medications work through their effect on our thinking and neural processes.
 Our thinking processes and related moods are activated by nerve cells in the brain referred to as neurons.
-The systems of our body and related thinking processes involved in daily routines and related activities, involve specific neurons working and activating other neurons in order for the thinking and actions to … Continue reading What are the depression medications, and how do they work?
+The systems of our body and related thinking processes involved in daily routines and related activities, involve specific neurons working … Continue reading What are the depression medications, and how do they work?

-Anxiety medications are now the most popularly prescribed medications by far by doctors for psychiatric disorders.
-The most commonly prescribed anxiety medications in recent years have included the benzodiazepine such as Librium, Valium, Xanax, Tranxene, Klonopin, Centrex, Ativan and Serax.
-Other medications that fall within the anxiety medication classification which are used for anxiety disorders … Continue reading Anxiety Medication 101: What You Need to Know
+Anxiety Medications: An Overview Anxiety medications are now the most popularly prescribed medications by far by doctors for psychiatric disorders.
+The most commonly prescribed anxiety medications in recent years have included the benzodiazepine such as Librium, Valium, Xanax, Xanax Xanax Side Effects Xanax Dosages Tranxene, Klonopin, Centrex, Ativan and Serax.
+Other medications that fall within … Continue reading Anxiety Medication 101: What You Need to Know

 Stress and distress: About 50 years ago, Dr. Hans Selye began to recognize the connection between an individual’s mind and body as his patients seemed to have similar physiological and psychological characteristics when experiencing stress.
 He came to the conclusion that stress is a “non-specific response of the body to any demand placed upon it”. … Continue reading Are you feeling stressed or distressed?